Saturday, 25 April 2020

 People called each other “old dear”, affectionately or sarcastically.

 You couldn’t use lip balm because “once you start you can’t stop”.
 Fear of self-medication extended to Bandaids.
 You weren't supposed to put them on blisters.
 Grazes didn’t “deserve” a plaster, and anyway fresh air was better for them.
 (Dressings keep out germs.)
 There was some reason why you didn’t put antiseptic on grazes, either.
 It was self-indulgent, or too expensive, or too modern, or vulgar, or something.
 Agatha Christie writes disparagingly of the "hygienic mother".
+(Perhaps some hadn't caught up with germs and antisepsis since Pasteur in the mid-19th century.)

 PENNY-PINCHING

-Dim, overhead 40-watt bulbs “saved money”.
+Dim overhead 40-watt bulbs “saved money”.

 You were supposed to have a bath in five inches of tepid water because that’s what George VI did during the war.
 This idea persisted into the 60s, and people still thought that hot baths were somehow “bad for you”.
-Deodorant was definitely bad for you in the 70s when the feminists thought all toiletries were a capitalist plot.
+Deodorant was definitely bad for you in the 70s when the feminists thought all toiletries (chemicals!) were a capitalist plot.
 It was obligatory in the 60s, but not talked about.
 Embarrassment about bodily functions extended to washing.

 CHILDREN